blopezpi/mlops-zoomcamp-homework/02-experiment-tracking/README.md

 ![Autolog Experiment](images/experiment_autolog.png)

-The parameters register with `autlog` are 18:
+The parameters register with `autolog` are 18:

 ![Autolog Paramaters](images/how_many_parameters.png)